ismael-miguel/ppcg-leaderboard/README.md

 Everytime you execute the leaderboard, **1 request** is spent to fetch all comments and answers.

-## Where can I see it in action?

-You can visit https://jsfiddle.net/akc5f15a/19/ to check how it works and what it can do.

 ----------

 All and any improvements are welcome!